Planting vegetable seeds – open pollinated, hybrid or GMO?

 So when you buy your seeds or attempt to save seeds, what do you need to know before making the decision to get the best quality seeds?

 Open pollinated seeds

 These have been used by farmers and gardeners planting vegetable seeds since agriculture began.
 The open pollinated seeds are produced from natural, random, open pollination by wind, birds or insects, resulting in plants that are naturally varied.
-Through carefully selecting open pollinated seed varieties that have beneficial traits (like drought tolerance or good flavor), what nature provides can be improved with human care and thought.
+Through carefully selecting open pollinated seed varieties that have beneficial traits like drought tolerance or good flavour. what nature provides can be improved with human care and thought.
 All heirloom seeds are open pollinated.